Skip to content

 • ·Maintaining internal business continuity plans.

-• ·Acting as a log-keeper during live corporate disruptions.
+• ·Acting as log-keeper during live corporate disruptions.

 • ·Drafting internal BIA data sheets and refresh cycles.